transposit/site-policy/Policies/github-privacy-statement.md

 -->

 ### Changes to our Privacy Statement
 Although most changes are likely to be minor, Transposit may change our Privacy Statement from time to time.
-We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your Transposit account. <!--We will also update our [Site Policy](https://github.com/github/site-policy/) repository, which tracks all changes to this policy.
+We will provide notification to Users of material changes to this Privacy Statement through our Website prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your Transposit account. <!--We will also update our [Site Policy](https://github.com/github/site-policy/) repository, which tracks all changes to this policy.
 For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check our Site Policy repository frequently.-->

 ### License
 This Privacy Statement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 It is forked from GitHub's [site-policy repository](https://github.com/github/site-policy).

-### Contacting GitHub
+### Contacting Transposit
-Questions regarding Transposit's Privacy Statement or information practices should be directed to our {{ site.data.variables.contact.contact_privacy }}.
+Questions regarding Transposit's Privacy Statement or information practices should be directed to hello@transposit.com.